-The second type is self-adhesive rim protectors, which stick over the edge of the alloys.
-These are cheaper and can be fitted at home, but are made of rubber and will not withstand as much damage.
+- Self-adhesive rim protectors; stick over the edge of the alloys.
+These are cheaper and you can fit them at home.
+As they are rubber, these types of protectors will not withstand as much damage.

-The self-adhesive types also have different kinds, depending on the shape of your alloys.
-Some protectors are made to fit alloys with flat edges, while others are designed for rounded and curved rims.
+Self-adhesive rim protectors also come in different types.
+Depending on the shape of your alloys, some fit alloys with flat edges, while others are designed for rounded and curved rims.

-Rim protectors are not advised for use on diamond cut alloy wheels or wheels with lacquer or paint finishes on.
+It is not recommended that you use rim protectors on alloys that are diamond cut or have a lacquer/paint finish.
 If you’re not sure what kind of alloys you have, ask a local garage or fitting specialist for advice.

 Fitting alloy wheel rim protectors

-How to fit the rim protector depends on the type you want.
-Products that slot between the wheel and the tyre, like Alloygators, should be professionally fitted.
-This is because the process is complicated and the tyre must be deflated for the fitting to take place.
+How to fit the rim protector will depend on the type you have.
+If they slot between the wheel and the tyre, like Alloygators, they will need professional fitting.
+This is because it is a complicated process, and the tyre needs deflating for the fitting to take place.

-If you do want to try it at home, you’ll need to glue little metal guards to the protector at intervals and knock it into place with a rubber mallet.
-Read the fitting guide on Alloygator’s website here.
+If you do want to try it at home, read the fitting guide on Alloygator’s website here.

-However, adhesive alloy protectors like Rimblades can be easily fitted at home.
+Adhesive alloy protectors, like Rimblades, can be fitted at home.
 Here’s a handy guide:

 How to fit self-adhesive rim protectors

-- Apply the primer if provided around the full circumference of the wheel.
-Leave to dry for at least 5 minutes, and no more than 20 minutes.
+- Apply the primer (if provided) around the full circumference of the wheel.
+Leave this to dry for 5 to 20 minutes.

-- Peel off the backing tape from the first few inches of the rim protector.
-Stick it firmly in place, and keep peeling and sticking the strip down in sections all the way around the wheel.
+- Peel the backing tape off the first few inches of the rim protector.
+Stick it firmly in place.
+Continue to peel and stick the strip down in sections, all the way around the wheel.

-- When you get to the end, let the product overlap and leave the last inch of backing tape on.
-Mark the joining point with a pencil and cut the strip to size with a craft knife so it fits together snugly.
+- At the end of the wheel, let the product overlap and leave the last inch of backing tape on.
+Mark the joining point with a pencil and cut the strip to size, so it fits together.

-- Peel and stick the end down – you can use a drop of superglue to attach the ends together if you like.
+- Peel and stick the end down.
+You can use a drop of superglue to attach the ends together.

-- Go around the wheel a few times pushing hard on the rim protector strip to help it bond with the wheel.
+- Check around the wheel, pushing hard on the rim protector strip.
+This will help bond the protector with the wheel.

-- Leave to cure for at least 24 hours – it will take up to 72 hours to be completely safe to drive.
+- Leave to cure for at least 24 hours, it can take up to 72 hours before it is completely safe to drive.

 Top tips for fitting

-- Fit alloy wheel rim protectors in warm conditions.
-If the weather is not that warm, heat the wheel with a hairdryer first to warm it up
+- Fit alloy wheel rim protector in warm conditions.
+If the weather is not warm, heat the wheel with a hairdryer first, to warm it up.

 How can I repair damaged alloy wheels?

-If you’ve damaged your wheels, the good news is that alloy wheel repair is simple and may not be as expensive as you think.
-ChipsAway has a pioneering SMART method (Small to Medium Area Repair Technology) where only the damaged area is repaired, instead of the whole wheel.
-This cuts time and costs considerably.
+If you’ve damaged your wheels, alloy wheel repair is simple and may not be as expensive as you think.
+Here at ChipsAway, we use a SMART repair method, where only the damaged area is repaired, instead of the whole wheel.
+This allows you to save on times and cost.